redismn/redismn/README.md

-# RedisExp - Simplified RedisJSON and RediSearch Wrapper
+# RedisExp - Simplified Redis client library.

 RedisExp is a Node.js library that simplifies interactions with RedisJSON and RediSearch.
-It provides an intuitive API for storing JSON documents, querying, atomic transactions, and advanced aggregations.
+It provides an intuitive API for storing JSON documents, querying, atomic transactions, and advanced aggregations.(hset ,set ,zset,timeseries and bloom are currently developed by us)

 ## Features